CD3/config-makover/README.md

 The YAML configuration file is loaded into a nested dictionary and then ran through a Tempita Template with itself as a Context.
 The result is that you can reference the value of other parameters in the configuration file to set the value of a parameter.
+The context is passed to Tempita as a `DataTree` named "`c`".
+A `DataTree` is a lightweight wrapper class around a nested `dict` that allows elements to be accessed with a path syntax.
+Think of a `DataTree` as a view on top of a `dict` that adds a few convienent operations.

 This is extremely useful if you write code that does numerical calculations, like a physics simulation.
 Consider the following configuration for a physics simulation that solves the 2D heat equation using a Finite-Difference method.
 You might have a